JeonBertulfo/PhChannelsIPTV/README.md

-This is ree do not sell it
+This is free do not sell it